-Turning HATE Into LOVE: Homomorphic Ad Hoc Threshold Encryption for Scalable MPC by Leonid Reyzin, Adam Smith, and Sophia Yakoubov.
+Turning HATE Into LOVE: Compact Homomorphic Ad Hoc Threshold Encryption for Scalable MPC by Leonid Reyzin, Adam Smith, and Sophia Yakoubov.
 To appear in CSCML 2021.

 A Comparative Evaluation of Order-Preserving and Order-Revealing Schemes and Protocols by Dmytro Bogatov, George Kollios, and Leonid Reyzin.
 Appears in VLDB 2019 (winner of the Reproducibility Award).
 Implementation Available